What we doWe provide an annual awards programme to support women in Aotearoa New Zealand who:

 Our Team

-The Trust is governed by volunteer Trustees, and managed by a paid Trust Manager and Operations Coordinator.
+The Trust is governed by volunteer Trustees, and managed by a paid National Trust Manager and Operations Coordinator.

 We are honoured for Hon Dame Silvia Cartwright PCNZM, DBE, QSO to be our Patron.